 - The risk-free rate of return can help investors evaluate economic conditions and compare various assets.

 What Is the Risk-Free Rate of Return?

-When investors buy stocks, bonds, real estate, certificates of deposits, or any other assets, they expect to get a return on the money they originally put in.
-They also expect more return from stocks than bank certificates of deposit, because stocks have more investment risk.
+When investors buy stocks, bonds, real estate, certificates of deposits, or any other assets, they expect to get a return on their money.
+They also expect more return from stocks than bank certificates of deposit because stocks have more investment risk.
 Investment risk is the possibility that an investment will not meet the expected return.

 A risk-free rate of return is 100% predictable over a set period of time.
 There is no investment risk or risk of default, and investor expectations are always met.
-Unfortunately in practice, there is no such thing as an investment with no risk.
-U.S. government three-month Treasury bills and 10-year bonds are generally used as risk-free rates, because they carry virtually no risk of default.
+Unfortunately, in practice, there is no such thing as an investment without risk.
+U.S. government three-month Treasury bills and 10-year bonds are generally used as risk-free rates because they carry virtually no risk of default.